Matt Renshaw: International career

 In March 2022, Renshaw was added to Australia's One Day International (ODI) squad for their series against Pakistan, but did not play a game.

 After being out of the Test team for more than four years, Renshaw was recalled in January 2023, in the final Test of the 2022–23 series against South Africa, batting in the middle order to replace the injured Cameron Green.
 He kept his place in the team in the first Test of the Australian tour of India in February–March 2023.
 He was initially dropped for the second Test, but played in the second innings as a concussion substitute, before being dropped again for the third Test.

 Renshaw made his One Day International debut on 19 October 2025, against India at Perth Stadium, scoring 21 not out and hitting the winning run.

+Renshaw was included in Australia's squad for the T20 series with Pakistan in early 2026 and made his Twenty20 International debut in the first match.
+Renshaw was timing the ball well and managing the run rate before being run out due to a miscommunication with Cameron Green.

+In August 2026, Renshaw was called back to the Test squad for the first time since 2023 to play in the second Test against Bangladesh in Mackay.
+He replaced Jake Weatherald in the squad.
+During the match, Renshaw made 8 off 10 in Australia's only innings.